November 11, 2023 - 7:30 am (EST) start time

-The 2022 Chickamauga Battlefield Half Marathon has been designated as the Road Runners Club of America (RRCA) State Championship Event for Georgia.
-State Championship medals will be awarded to top overall, master (40+), grandmaster (50+), and senior grandmaster (60+) male and female marathon winners.
+The 2023 Chickamauga Battlefield Half Marathon has been designated as the Road Runners Club of America (RRCA) State Championship Event for Georgia.
+State Championship medals will be awarded to top overall, master (40+), grandmaster (50+), and senior grandmaster (60+) male and female half marathon winners.

 Half Marathon Entry Fees